 Every day is a day where your Mental Health matters !
-We all know in many ways, it’s important to be ‘mindful’ and refocus on caring for our minds for better living overall!
-Global issues with Covid-19 still affect us all in varying levels or ways.
-However, a big thing remains prominent……that we all face challenges fighting insecurity, isolation and remaining connected.
+It’s a great reminder celebrating Psychology Week this week here in Australia that it’s important to be ‘mindful’ and refocus on caring for our minds as young women for better living overall!

-It’s important to have some strong yet simple strategies in place that help us deal with what can still be an onslaught of many emotions during this time.
+It’s important to have some strong yet really simple strategies in place that help us deal with stress, hard times and just timeout we all need everyday!

 We thought we would highlight what we feel are simple but key strategies to apply.
 These have been developed by Dr Danny Cheah, Child & Adolescent Psychiatrist and head of youth mental health services at the Alfred Hospital, Melbourne Victoria (on sabbatical).